 - Systemic diseases such as diabetes and alcoholism

 - Exposure to toxic substances such as lead, solvents, pesticides and plastics

 Carpal tunnel syndrome is often difficult to diagnose.
 25% patients with nerve disorders pose a problem of differential diagnosis (false positives) with other diseases such as Raynaud also.

-It is difficult to determine whether the primary cause is due to an occupational or medical problem, as many conditions, including obesity and other diseases can contribute.
+It is difficult to determine whether the primary cause is due to an occupational or medical problem, as many conditions, including obesity and other diseases, can contribute.

-A positive diagnosis is suggested by the occupational history, confirmed by the presentation of appropriate symptoms, by physical examinations (the Phalensign of Tinel) and confirmed by electromyogram or by the defects of the conduction of the median nerveThe X-ray of the cervical spine should also be taken.
+A positive diagnosis is suggested by the work history, confirmed by the presentation of appropriate symptoms, by physical examinations (the Phalensign of Tinel) and confirmed by electromyogram or by the defects of the conduction of the median nerveThe X-ray of the cervical spine should also be taken.

 The most common ones are C6-C7 nerve root damage, the thoracobrachial crossing and the peripheral neuropathies; syndrome pronator round (The compression of the median nerve elbow) or interosseous nerve previous.

 Carpal tunnel syndrome is related either to a retraction of the anterior ligament (container), or more often to an increase in volume of the flexor tendons (synovitis or inflammation of the content).

 This results in a compression and a progressive loss of the conduction of the median nerve.
 In the final stage, the chronic compression of the nerve can eventually laminate it and destroy it completely, irreversibly.